 4. His communism is not practical.- The communism of property and families, which he expects his guardian’s class to practice, is not only unwanted but also impractical.
 It is against basic human psychology and therefore almost impossible to implement.

 5. It restricts Human Growth.- Plato’s rigid division of labour restricts the personal growth of individuals by confining them to specific roles.
-This system discourages the development of diverse talents and interests, leading to a society where individuals are assign to a particular category roles that may not fully utilise their potential.
+This system discourages the development of diverse talents and interests, leading to a society where individuals are assigned to particular roles that may not fully utilise their potential.

 6. It is against Democratic Values.- The absolute and tyrannical rule of knowledge gives no space to liberty and equality.
 These values are virtually sacrificed for the sake of the dominance of knowledge and reason.
 Artisans and toiles, who constitute a large chunk of society, are completely neglected.
 So this view of the ideal state is completely opposed to democratic values.